kafka-money/Kafka/README.md

 # KAFKA.money
 Kafka is the next generation AMM DEX that utilizes zero-knowledge proofs to drive cross-chain, privacy preserving yield.
 Secured by Findora.

+Kafka is an automated market maker (AMM) DEX empowered by the Findora blockchain to enable lightning-fast trades, minimal transaction fees, as well as privacy-preserving features and front-running resistance empowered by Finodra’s cutting-edge cryptography library.
+Kafka is non-custodial, allowing users to trade in a trustlessly, peer-to-peer manner.

+Built on the principles of usability and privacy, Kafka.money provides a foundation for the open accessible financial system of the future.
+Our primary focus is to protect our users from value extracting players by focusing on privacy empowered by Findora’s privacy preserving ledger.
+Inspired by Findora’s vision, we have long committed to the ideals of permissionless access, security, and immutability, all indespensable components for a future where anyone in the world can access financial services without fear of discrimination or counterparty risk.

 ## About KAFKA.MONEY